Numerical solution of many-body wave scattering problem and creating materials with a desired refraction coefficient

 In \citet{R595,R635}, he derived analytic formulas for the solution of wave scattering by many small bodies (ie), the algebraic system (ori), and the reduced order system (red) for asymptotically solving wave scattering by many small bodies of arbitrary shapes, and developed an approach for creating materials with a desired refraction coefficient.
 The small bodies can be particles whose physical properties are described by their boundary impedance.
 This theory can be used in many practical problems.
 In \citet{R595,R635}, an asymptotic solution of the many-body acoustic wave scattering problem was developed under the assumptions $ka \ll 1, \zeta_m = \frac{h(x_m)}{a^\kappa}, d = O(a^{\frac{2-\kappa}{3}}), M = O(\frac{1}{a^{2-\kappa}})$, and $\kappa \in [0,1)$, where $k = 2\pi/\lambda$ is the wave number, $a$ is the radius of the particles, defined as $a:=\frac{1}{2}\max_{1 \le m \le M}\text{diam}D_m$ and $D_m$ is the m\textsuperscript{th} particle, $d$ is the distance between neighboring particles, $M$ is the total number of the particles embedded in a bounded domain $\Omega \subset \RRR$, $\zeta_m$ is the boundary impedance of the m\textsuperscript{th} particle, $h \in C(D)$, $D := \bigcup_{m=1}^M D_m$, is a given arbitrary continuous function, Im $h \leq 0$, $x_m \in D_m$ is an arbitrary point in the m\textsuperscript{th} particle, and $1 \leq m \leq M$.

-This paper will focus on numerically solving the systems (ori), (red), and (ie) for wave scattering problem by many small impedance particles, derived by A. G. Ramm, with various values for $a, d$, and $M$, and with complex refraction coefficients and uniform distribution of particles.
-The goal is to compare the numerical accuracy of the solutions to (ori), (red), and (ie) when the number of particles is large, up to order $10^6$.
+This paper will focus on solving the systems (ori), (red), and integral equation (ie) for wave scattering problem by many small impedance particles with complex refraction coefficients.
+The goal is to check the numerical accuracy of the solutions to (ori), (red), and (ie) when the number of particles is large, up to order $10^6$.
 There was no results on solving wave scattering problem for so many particles as in this paper.
 Furthermore, these results are used for creating materials with a desired refraction coefficient, as was proved in \cite{R635}.
 In this paper, the theory from \cite{R635} is illustrated by numerical examples.